Just Keeps Getting Better -3

 She told him she had been invited to dinner at the C.E.O.s house, (which was way

-up the hill) but had declined as she was tired and would take dinner in her room,
+up the hill) but had declined.
+She was tired and would take dinner in her room,

 With relief he said yes, and she said she would take a shower and join him in thirty minutes.